odubno/gauss-naive-bayes/README.md

 ## Bayes Theorem:

-Naive Bayes, more technically referred to as the Posterior Probability, updates the prior belief of an event given the new information.
-The classification model could handle binary and multiple class classifications.
+Naive Bayes, more technically referred to as the Posterior Probability, updates the prior belief of an event given new information.
+The classification model could handle binary and multiple classifications.

+To predict a class we only care about the Maximum A Posterior probability.
-The classification allows you to select the best class given new data.
-The model calculates the Posterior Probability for all classes given the new data and selects the Maximum A Posterior (MAP).
-MAP is the highest Posterior Probability.
+The model calculates the the posterior probability for all classes and MAP is the selection of the highest posterior probability.

 ![Bayes](img/bayes_1.JPG "Bayes" )
 *drawn by Oleh Dubno*